JanesDungeon/janes-snake-game-extension/README.md

 # CPPND: Capstone Snake Game Example
 This wicked Snake Game extension generates a poisonous fruit on a random basis.
 Once the fruit is eaten, the snake's directions are twisted to the opposite!
 Careful!
-Up is Down and Left is right.
+Up is down and left is right.
 The wickedness will end as soon as the next normal food item is cought.

 On behalf of the Capstone Project Rubric, following requirements were fulfilled:
 (Loops/Functions/I/O):